open-sauced/docs/docs/community/hacktoberfest.md

 ## What should I expect during Hacktoberfest?

-During Hacktoberfest, expect to feel excited and a bit competitive on your quest to submitting your four pull requests.
+During Hacktoberfest, expect to feel excited and a bit competitive on your quest to submit your four pull requests.
 While those feelings are understandable, it's important to remember the following:

 - Think first, work later: It's best to share your ideas and/or request to work on an issue before submitting a pull request.
 It'll make it easier for maintainers to assess whether your suggestion fits in with their project.
 It will also help you develop your communication skills.
 - Be patient: Maintainers are people with lives outside of open source, so avoid constantly messaging them about when your pull request be reviewed and merged.